matthewduepner/WaterMe/Presentations/Midterm Presentation.md

+Outline:
-1) Have a good problem statement
+1. Have a good problem statement
-2) Explain the customer and how you will create value for them
+2. Explain the customer and how you will create value for them
-3) Explain your progress
+3. Explain your progress
-4) Explain your next steps
+4. Explain your next steps

 Problems we wish to solve:

-It is hard to take care of a plant.
+*	It is hard to take care of a plant.
-People can be too busy.
+*	People can be too busy.
-New gardeners might not know what their plants require from the environment to live.
+*	New gardeners might not know what their plants need to survive.

 Our solution: